• Skip to primary navigation

 • Fudgy brownie cookies - the texture of these cookies is the definition of fudgy.
 They just melt in your mouth.
 If you love chocolate then you are in for a treat.

-• Peanut butter chip cookies- the hit of peanut butter flavour comes from peanut butter chips.
+• Peanut butter chip cookies- the hit of peanut butter flavor comes from peanut butter chips.
 I use Reese's, but you can use any kind you like.

 • One bowl recipe - you don't need a mixer to make these cookies.
 A bowl and a whisk is all that's required.